Hot Fuzz: Critical reception

 The review aggregator website Rotten Tomatoes reported a 91% approval rating with an average rating of 7.7/10 based on 204 reviews.
 The website's consensus reads, "The brilliant minds behind Shaun of the Dead successfully take a shot at the buddy cop genre with Hot Fuzz.
 The result is a bitingly satiric and hugely entertaining parody."
 It has a Metacritic score of 81 out of 100, based on 37 critics, indicating "universal acclaim".
 Olly Richards of Empire praised the chemistry between Pegg and Frost, saying: "After almost a decade together, they're clearly so comfortable in each other's presence that they feel no need to fight for the punchline, making them terrific company for two hours".

-Philip French of The Observer, who did not care for Shaun of the Dead, warmed to the comedy team in this film.
-The film also received positive reviews in the United States.
+Philip French of The Observer, who did not care for Shaun of the Dead, warmed to the comedy team for Hot Fuzz.
+It also received positive reviews in the United States.
 Derek Elley of Variety praised Broadbent and Dalton as "especially good as Angel's hail-fellow-well-met superior and oily No. 1 suspect".
-As an homage to the genre, the film was well received by screenwriter Shane Black.
+As an homage to the genre, Hot Fuzz was well received by the screenwriter Shane Black.
 Despite being mostly praised, not all reviews were positive.
-The Daily Mirror gave Hot Fuzz only 2/5, stating that "many of the jokes miss their target" as the film becomes more action-based.
-Anthony Quinn of The Independent said, "The same impish spirit [as in Spaced] is uncorked here, but it has been fatally indulged".
+The Daily Mirror gave Hot Fuzz two out of five, writing that "many of the jokes miss their target" as it becomes more action-based.
+Anthony Quinn of The Independent said, "The same impish spirit [as in Spaced] is uncorked here, but it has been fatally indulged."

-In 2016, Empire magazine ranked Hot Fuzz 50th on their list of the 100 best British films, with their entry stating, "the second in their planned trilogy again nails the genre clichés, with everything from Point Break to Bad Boys II (both openly referenced) humorously homaged.
+In 2016, Empire ranked Hot Fuzz 50th on their list of the 100 best British films, writing: "The second in their planned trilogy again nails the genre clichés, with everything from Point Break to Bad Boys II (both openly referenced) humorously homaged.
 Pegg's natural chemistry with long-time real-life pal Frost remains endearing as ever.
 Elsewhere, the Scooby-Doo-meets-Scream mystery is peppered with Britain's finest talent, playing up the English small-town clichés to great effect in a brilliantly incongruous meeting of sleepy rural life and stabby violent action."

-In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century", finishing at number 108.
+In 2025, Hot Fuzz was voted the 108th-best film of the 21st century by New York Times readers.